 You can use blades ranging from 1/8 to ¾ of an inch which can be disappointing.
 If this like every other band saws had to ability to take a slightly wider blade, then, it would be a contender for the top pick.

 RIKON Power Tools 10-324 14 inches Open Stand Bandsaw

 RIKON Power Tools are best known for their quality products, and this particular product delivers on many fronts.
 It is equipped with a 1 ½ motor and balanced aluminum wheels, it gives plenty of power for most cuts.

 This machine has a dual voltage, so it is comfortable in a shop with 220v or 110v.
-It costs around $850, and it has many advanced features.

 You can adjust the depth of your cut simply with a rack and pinion system that are seen in a bandsaw for the very first time.